Aleph-Alpha/std/docs/v1/postgres.md

 )
 ```

 Package postgres provides PostgreSQL database operations with an interface\-first design.

-The interfaces defined here \(Client, QueryBuilder\) can be implemented by other database packages \(like mariadb\) to provide a consistent API across different databases.
+This package implements the shared database.Client interface defined in v1/database.
+For database\-agnostic code, depend on database.Client instead of postgres.Client.

+The postgres.Postgres type implements both postgres.Client \(deprecated\) and database.Client.

 ## Index